Anastasiya Novikava

 Limiting internet access can be a crucial step for companies that handle sensitive information or want to safeguard national security.
 It helps prevent unauthorized access to websites, ensuring the company's and users' data stays safe.

-NordLayer's DNS filtering simplifies how to block employees from accessing websites that could harm your company's network.
+NordLayer’s DNS filtering by category simplifies how to block employees from accessing websites that could harm your company's network.
 This system scrutinizes each attempt to visit a website, comparing it to a list of sites that are not allowed.
-When it finds a website that's recognized as a threat or is already on the blocklist, NordLayer steps in to block access to that website, ensuring your network remains secure.
+When it finds a website that's recognized as a threat or is already on the blocklist, NordLayer steps in to block access to that website, ensuring your internal network remains secure.

 Subscribe to our blog updates for in-depth perspectives on cybersecurity.